Sky UK: Sky+ HD

 Sky launched its HDTV service, Sky+ HD, on 22 May 2006.
 Prior to its launch, Sky claimed that 40,000 people had registered to receive the HD service.
 In the week before the launch, rumours started to surface that Sky was having supply issues with its set-top box (STB) from the manufacturer Thomson.
 On Thursday 18 May 2006, and continuing through the weekend before launch, people were reporting that Sky had either cancelled or rescheduled its installation.
 Finally, the BBC reported that 17,000 customers had yet to receive the service due to failed deliveries.
 On 31 March 2012, Sky announced the total number of homes with Sky+ HD was 4,222,000.

 In early 2012, Sky released an update to its Sky Anytime service.
 This update offers customers the chance to buy and rent films from the Sky Store.
 In June 2012, Sky launched a new EPG for Sky+ HD boxes.
 The update included a new modernised look and improved functionality.
 As of 1 October 2012, Sky Anytime was rebranded as Sky On Demand which included ITV Player and Demand 5.
 BBC iPlayer followed in late autumn with 4oD which changed to All 4 on 30 March 2015, and launched in early 2013.

 Sky 3D

 Sky began to broadcast programmes in 3D in April 2010.
 This included new 3D channels, including a Sky Sports 3D and Sky Movies 3D.
-Sky previously experimented with 3D broadcasting by broadcasting an Arsenal vs Manchester Unitedfootball game live in 3D in nine pubs situated throughout the United Kingdom.
+Sky previously experimented with 3D broadcasting by broadcasting an Arsenal vs Manchester United football game live in 3D in nine pubs situated throughout the United Kingdom.